commercetools/commercetools-sync-java/docs/usage/ADDING_ADDITIONAL_FIELDS.md

 ## Overview

-The library supports specific fields for each resource type.
-For a full list of currently supported fields, see the [Supported Resources and Fields](../SUPPORTED_RESOURCES.md) document.
+The commercetools-sync-java library supports specific fields for each resource type.
+For a full list of supported fields, see the [Supported Resources and Fields](../SUPPORTED_RESOURCES.md) document.

-If the field you need is not listed there, you can add native support by following the steps in this guide.
+If the field you need is not listed, you can add native support by following the steps in this guide.
 All changes are made within the existing library files — no external dependencies are needed.

 ## Step-by-Step Guide